fahedslx/HTTPageboy/README.md

 # eqeqo - server_base

 ## Overview

+*Still under development.
+If you are interested, feel free to report issues or even branch the repository.*

 The server base library provides a basic HTTP server implementation.
 It can be used to host static files and handle HTTP requests.
 The server will handle requests according to the setup `route`s, and also static files even if the `route` is not defined.